DiegoPortoJaccottet/manual-tree-of-thought/README.md

 One can copy this result and paste it into a new chat to create a new tree, perhaps asking to check for flaws and to solve these flaws.

+Limitations: Doesn't work all the time.
+Not all LLMs don't understand what is being asked, especially when trying to direct them to improve a specific attempt.

 [//]: # (If this work has benefited you or you wish to contribute to its advance, please consider donating.)
 [//]: # (Add describe steps.)
 [//]: # (Add reflection and self-criticism.)